fessno/handsome/README.md

-# im a handsome guy
+# im not a handsome guy